BasicWolf/archived-kaylee/doc/firststeps.rst

   * Subscribes the nodes to applications.
 During the subscription process the node loads and initializes the project script(s).
   * Dispatches the tasks to the nodes.
-At this stage the subscribed nodes receive the tasks, solve them and return the results back.
+At this stage the subscribed nodes receive the tasks, solve them and send the solution back to the server.
   * Collects the results from the nodes.
 Kaylee decides whether the results are satisfactory and stores them to a permanent storage.

-There are multiple simple and complex sub-routines and we will talk about them later.

 Kaylee Nodes utilize the new HTML5 Web Workers [1]_ standard in order to avoid interfering with browser's main JavaScript event loop.
-After registering and subscribing to Kaylee application, a Node has a single job to do: solve the given tasks and report the results.

 .. _firststep_projects_and_tasks: